yawna-ctrl/plVioletProject/README.md

 AE Calculator (Almost Everything Calculator)

-GUI Calculator that includes common scientific/math formulas.
+Calculator that includes common scientific/math formulas.
-A selection box will appear to determine the formula to be used, then it will present the variables needed for the computation.
+A selection will appear to determine the formula to be used, then it will present the variables needed for the computation.
 Once the variables are presented a user input of the values are to be done then it will present the answer.

 Some formulas to be included are: